rekola/simplexlsx/Readme.txt

 This library is distributed under the terms of the zlib license: http://www.zlib.net/zlib_license.html

+2020-03-29 Version 0.35
+		- Fixed undefined behavior with cells ranges for chart serieses (appeared in version r0.34) (thanks to Sergio C and Logan Courtney).

 2020-02-05 Version 0.34
 		- The CellDataTime class has been redesigned to be able to set the date and time in various ways (thanks to E.Naumovich).
                 - Added defined names (thanks to E.Naumovich).